...

 The only exception is if you receive a gastroscopy/biopsy before commencing eating oats, and after you have been consuming them for a time.
 This is currently the only test that can say whether it is safe for you to consume oats on a gluten free diet.
 Talk to your Dr. about whether this could be right for you.

-Once you start your gluten-free diet your symptoms should gradually improve and your gut will start to heal.
+Once you start your gluten-free diet your symptoms should gradually improve, and your gut will start to heal.
 It can take from 6 months to five years (and sometimes longer) for your gut to fully heal.

 Coeliacs need strict gluten-free diet for life.
 Eating even small amounts of gluten can trigger your immune system and cause your symptoms to return, so adherence to a coeliac-safe gluten free diet is important for long-term health.